pietgk/devac/docs/development/devac-spec-v2.0.md

 │  ELSE:                                                                      │
 │    Parse ONLY changed/new files (~30-50ms per file)                        │
-│    Keep unchanged nodes in memory or re-read                               │ │    Merge all nodes into single package Parquet                             │ │                                                                             │ │  Step 4: Write package Parquet files                                        │
+│    Keep unchanged nodes in memory or re-read                               │ │    Merge all nodes into package Parquet                                    │ │                                                                             │
+│  Step 4: Write package Parquet files                                        │
 │  ───────────────────────────────────                                        │
-│  DuckDB (memory) → branch=main/nodes.parquet                               │
-│  DuckDB (memory) → branch=main/edges.parquet                               │
+│  FOR BASE BRANCH: DuckDB (memory) → base/nodes.parquet (full)              │
-│  DuckDB (memory) → branch=main/external_refs.parquet                       │
+│  FOR FEATURE BRANCH: DuckDB (memory) → branch/nodes.parquet (delta only)   │
+│    - Include is_deleted=true markers for deleted files                     │
 │  Time: ~50-100ms (depends on package size)                                 │
 │                                                                             │
-│  Step 5: Update meta.json                                                   │
+│  Step 5: Update meta.json (stats only)                                      │
-│  ────────────────────────                                                   │
-│  Write updated fileHashes to meta.json                                     │
-│                                                                             │
+│  ─────────────────────────────────────                                      │
+│  Update node/edge counts and timestamps (no file hashes - they're in Parquet)                                     │ │                                                                             │
 ├─────────────────────────────────────────────────────────────────────────────┤
 │                                                                             │